TeteV/CRUDLumen/README.md

 To use this backend you must to clone this repositorie.

-And change some things in .env archive like you have in your DB
+Rename ".env.example" to .env and change some things in archive like you have in your DB
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1